 In addition, a conviction for DUI may cause insurance rates to increase for a considerable period.
 With a Charleston DUI attorney helping to contest such charges, it may be possible to reduce the financial impact of an offense.

-Two statutes prohibit the offense most people refer to as DUI or DWI.
+Two statutes prohibit the offense most people refer to as DUI.
 South Carolina Code §56-5-2930 makes it illegal to operate a motor vehicle “while under influence of alcohol or drugs,” while S.C.
 Code §56-5-2933 prohibits “driving with an unlawful alcohol concentration.”
 The difference between the two statutes is primarily a matter of proof.

 In order to convict a driver for operating a vehicle with an unlawful alcohol concentration, the prosecution must have the result of a chemical test showing that the driver’s blood alcohol concentration (BAC) was .08 percent or higher.
 By contrast, a driver may be convicted for operating under the influence of alcohol or drugs if it is shown that the driver’s ability to operate the vehicle has been “materially and appreciably impaired” by alcohol, drugs, or a combination of the two.